The Engineering or Manufacturing of Your Car May Increase Your Injury Risk.

-The high number of car recalls illustrates a disturbing trend: many cars find their way to the market with auto defects, many of which present significant dangers to drivers or others on the road.
 Those defects can lead to catastrophic injuries and fatal car accidents on South Carolina’s roads and highways.
 Car makers need to be held responsible when they release these defective products, and an experienced South Carolina automotive defect lawyer can help.

 A defect is an imperfection that renders the car or its parts unsafe for its intended or reasonably foreseeable uses.
 Many different types of auto defects can cause accidents or put drivers at risk.
 According to the National Highway Traffic Safety Administration (NHTSA) Motor Vehicle Safety Defects and Recalls Book, recalls are necessary if vehicles fail to comply with federal safety rules or if a safety issue is created by a vehicle defect.

 - Problems with the vehicle lights

 - Airbag issues, including airbags that don’t deploy when needed or that deploy too easily

 - Problems with seat belts or child restraints

 - Fuel system components susceptible to leakage or likely to cause fires